 - Fifth priority: Additional goals including house down payment, car replacement, other savings

-Multiple Children: Scaling Savings Across Siblings
+Multiple Children: Scaling Your Savings Across Siblings

 Saving for multiple children requires realistic expectations.
-A family saving $500 monthly for one child’s college might struggle to save $1,000 monthly for two children or $1,500 monthly for three.
+A family saving $500 monthly for one child’s college might struggle to save $1,000 monthly for two children or $1,500 for three.

 Strategies for multiple children include:

-- Equal contributions per child: Split available college savings equally, accepting that each child receives less than full funding targets
+- Equal contributions per child: Split available college savings equally, accepting that each child receives less than full funding

 - Frontload older children: Direct heavier contributions toward children approaching college age, then shift focus to younger siblings